Deepen AI - Enterprise

 Add point cloud files from the LiDAR and images from the camera sensor.
 After adding, pair the point cloud files with the matching image files before continuing.

-sample CSV format
+Sample CSV format

 X, Y, Z